-A lot of times, the animals will get trapped inside the motor and die; this is where the smell will come from, not to mention the smell of their urine and feces.
-The only way to get rid of this car odor is to completely remove the blower motor assembly, and clean all the components with soap, water, and bleach , this will also disinfect the area.
+Often, the animals will get trapped inside the motor and die; this is where the smell will come from, not to mention the smell of their urine and feces.
+The only way to get rid of this car odor is to remove the blower motor assembly and clean all the components with soap, water, and bleach.
+Bleach will also disinfect the area.

-This will confuse every driver; it's an odor like melting plastic, because it is melting plastic.
-Have you ever seen a plastic bag floating around the highway or road?
-Well, every now and then, a vehicle will drive over this bag, and the bag will stick to the hot exhaust and continue to melt, it's rare it would ever get hot enough to catch fire, but it will continue to melt and stink for weeks.
+Have you ever seen a plastic shopping bag floating around the highway or road?
+Well, now and then, a vehicle will drive over this bag, and the bag will stick to the hot exhaust and will melt, it's rare it would ever get hot enough to catch fire, but it will continue to melt and stink for weeks.

 An easy fix is to have your mechanic remove the plastic bag from your exhaust system, and you'll be on your way.
 Remember to avoid those floating plastic bags on the road.

-Coolant has a sweet smell like candy, if your car is leaking coolant or antifreeze, you will notice the sweet smell coming from your engine compartment or inside your vehicle if you heater core has failed.
+Coolant has a sweet smell like candy.
+If your car is leaking coolant or antifreeze, you will notice the sweet aroma coming from your engine compartment or inside your vehicle if your heater core has failed.
 Antifreeze gets very hot and will start to steam, especially if it's spraying onto a hot engine or running down a hot radiator.
 If your car smells like candy, have it checked for a coolant leak right away.

 This radiator is leaking at the bottom tank.
 This is a very common coolant leak for Honda Ridgeline, and Pilot.